slavik-pastushenko/blockchain-rust/README.md

-# Blockchain CLI
+# Blockchain

-A Rust library provides a command-line interface (CLI) for interacting with blockchain.
+A Rust crate provides an interface for interacting with a blockchain.

 ## Reference implementation